Michalia-Lewis/CS5001-Practice-Problems/Strings and Lists/README.md

 ---

 ## 🎯 Learning Objectives
-By the end of this module, you should be able to:

 - Describe the different types of **sequences** commonly used in programming: **lists**, **strings**, and **tuples**
 - Explain the difference between **mutable** and **immutable** objects